kaatinga/baranka/README.md

 # baranka

-A simple and flexible helper for preparing SQL queries with positional parameters for SQL databases like PostgreSQL, MySQL or SQLite.
+A simple and flexible helper for preparing SQL queries with positional parameters for SQL databases like PostgreSQL, MySQL, or SQLite.

 ## Features

 - Generates SQL value blocks with correct placeholders (`$1`, `$2`, ... or `?`)
 - Supports custom value templates (e.g., `(%s)`)
 - Collects arguments for use with database drivers
+- Supports SQL expressions with placeholders and arguments
 - Easily extensible with options

 ## Installation